faithoflifedev/easy_onvif_workspace/README.md

   * `GotoHomePosition` - supported but not functioning
   * `SetHomePosition` - supported but not functioning

+&#x2075; The SUNBA does not support the following commands:
+* Device Management:
+  * `CreateUsers`
+  * `DeleteUsers`
+  * `GetStorageConfigurations`
+  * `GetStorageConfiguration`
+  * `GetSystemUris`
+* Media1:
+  * `GetStreamUri` - but it works in Media2
+* PTZ:
+  * `GotoHomePosition` - No Home Position
+  * `RelativeMove` - work-around available with the `move` helper
+  * `SetHomePosition`

 ## New for version 3.0.0-dev.0

 Bug fixes for a number of small bugs that got introduced through adding some experimental features in some of the previous releases.
 The main issues identified and resolved where in the areas of Authentication [Issue #58](https://github.com/faithoflifedev/easy_onvif/issues/58), PTZ [Issue #54](https://github.com/faithoflifedev/easy_onvif/issues/54) and the Media2 module (no issue reported).
 In addition all currently supported SOAP requests now have unit tests to confirm that the package continues to create the requests properly as the code evolves.
 Finally, there have been extensive code revisions to help with the long term maintenance of the package.
 As part of this a number of method signatures have changed as well as some of the objects in the object model have been renamed.
-For the most part these changes are in the lower level interfaces within the package and should not affect too many users.
+For the most part these changes are in the lower level interfaces within the package and should not affect many users.

 ## New for version 2.2.x